Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Related Works

 \subsection{End-to-End Learning for Robot Navigation}

 End-to-end navigation learns a direct mapping from raw onboard sensors to control, bypassing modular stacks.
-Recent works have advanced imitation- and reinforcement-learning formulations, sensor fusion, and decoder design.
+Recent works have advanced imitation and reinforcement learning formulations, sensor fusion, and decoder design.
 Ishihara \textit{et al.} introduced an attention-based multi-task policy (AIM-MT) that couples perception heads with driving commands inside a conditional imitation framework \cite{Ishihara2021AIMMT}.
 Hou and Zhang showed that by adding safety information into the probabilistic graphical model(PGM) and learning it in conjunction with the reinforcement learning process can solve multiple driving tasks \cite{houzang}.
 For non-vision modalities, Wang \textit{et al.} demonstrated end-to-end navigation from raw LiDAR with robustness gains \cite{wanglidar}.
-Transformer-based fusion has also become prominent: TransFuser integrates image and LiDAR features with self-attention and achieves state-of-the-art closed-loop results \cite{Chitta2023TransFuserTPAMI}.
+Transformer-based fusion has also become prominent in integrating image and LiDAR features \cite{Chitta2023TransFuserTPAMI}.
 Decoder capacity and refinement have been explored, which stacks coarse-to-fine reasoning to stabilize planning under complex scenes \cite{Jia2023ThinkTwice}.
 These advances reduce hand-crafted intermediates and motivate our sequential and multi-task formulation.